Afghan conflict: Taliban offensives

+Atrocities by Arab jihadists

 According to a 55-page report by the United Nations, the Taliban, while trying to consolidate control over northern and western Afghanistan, committed systematic massacres against civilians.
 UN officials stated that there had been "15 massacres" between 1996 and 2001.
 They also said "these have been highly systematic and they all lead back to the [Taliban] Ministry of Defense or to Mullah Omar himself."
 In a major effort to retake the Shomali plains, the Taliban indiscriminately killed civilians, while uprooting and expelling the population.
 Kamal Hossein, a special reporter for the UN, reported on these and other war crimes.
 Upon taking Mazar-i-Sharif in 1998, about 4,000 civilians were executed by the Taliban and many more reported tortured.
 The Taliban especially targeted people of Shia religious or Hazara ethnic background.
 Among those killed in Mazari-i-Sharif were several Iranian diplomats.
 Others were kidnapped by the Taliban, touching off a hostage crisis that nearly escalated to a full-scale war, with 150,000 Iranian soldiers massed on the Afghan border at one time.
 It was later admitted that the diplomats were killed by the Taliban, and their bodies were returned to Iran.

 The documents also reveal the role of Arab and Pakistani support troops in these killings.
 Osama Bin Laden's so-called 055 Brigade was responsible for mass killings of Afghan civilians.
 The report by the United Nations quotes eyewitnesses in many villages describing Arab fighters carrying long knives used for slitting throats and skinning people.